-- How could you profit from the feedback from your employees and customers?
+- How could you profit from the feedback you get from your employees and customers?

-- Are there ways you can create more learning experiences for yourself?
+- Are there ways you could create more learning experiences for yourself?

-Are you interested in establishing a growth mindset culture in your company?
+Are you interested in developing a growth mindset culture in your company?

 If so, contact me for a complimentary 30-minute consultation https://nextlevelcoach.as.me/schedule.php

 In my next blog post, I’ll shed more light on how to handle setbacks positively (element #2) so you can be successful again.

 Carol S. Dweck, Ph.D.
 (2006), The New Psychology of Success, P.11ff.

 Anna C. Redding “Elon Musk: A Mission to Save the World”